mickymac19/netflix-clone/README.md

 - deployed using Firebase

-Purpose: I build this netflix clone after graduating from Le Wagon Tokyo to practice my skills and also learn a new skills especially React.js!
+Purpose: I build this netflix clone after graduating from Le Wagon Tokyo to practice my skills and also learn new skills especially React.js!

 Features: